Your Complete Guide to Living and Studying in the UK

 All international students enrolled on a course for more than six months qualify for free medical treatment under the UK's National Health Service (NHS), which removes concerns over any potential healthcare bills and is a significant benefit of studying in the UK.

 To qualify for free or discounted NHS treatment, you must meet certain conditions and pay an additional International Health Surcharge as part of your visa application.
-To find out more, visit the UK Council for International Student Affairs (UKCISA).
+To find out more, visit the UK Council for International Student Affairs (UKCISA) website.

 Finding a local doctor